shukriadams/bootstrip/README.md

 A frontend component framework, based on a heavily stripped-down version of Bootstrap 5, with a strong emphasis on minimal markup.

+## Install

+- clone this repo
+- install

+        yarn --no-bin-links

+  or
+        npm install

 ## Build

     - npm run icons